F.N.B. Corporation Declares Ca - GuruFocus.com

 PR Newswire

 PITTSBURGH, Jan.
-17, 2023 /PRNewswire/ -- F.N.B.
-Corporation (NYSE: FNB) announced it declared a quarterly cash dividend of $0.12 per share on its common stock.
-The dividend is payable on March 15, 2023, to shareholders of record as of the close of business on March 3, 2023.
+19, 2023 /PRNewswire/ -- F.N.B.
+Corporation (NYSE: FNB) today announced that its Board of Directors declared a quarterly cash dividend of $18.13 per share (equivalent to $0.45325 per depositary share or 1/40th interest per share) on F.N.B.
+Corporation's Non-Cumulative Perpetual Preferred Stock, Series E (NYSE: FNB PRE).
+The dividend is payable on February 15, 2023, to shareholders of record as of the close of business on January 31, 2023.

 About F.N.B.
 Corporation